syrianarchive/syrianarchive-investigations/drafts/National Hospital, Maarat al Numaan.md

 ![national07](assets/national07.jpg)

-Syrian Civil Defense in Idlib [published photos](https://www.facebook.com/SyrianCivilDefenceIdlibWhiteHelmets/posts/1562499310515786) in their Facebook page at 10:41pm saying "Civil Defense teams evacuated the patients from the national hospital in Ma'arat al-Nu'man to nearby hospitals after the hospital was targeted with 4 air strikes.", the photos show destructions as aresult of the attacks as well as evacuating injured people. see below:
+Syrian Civil Defense in Idlib [published photos](https://www.facebook.com/SyrianCivilDefenceIdlibWhiteHelmets/posts/1562499310515786) in their Facebook page at 10:41 pm saying "Civil Defense teams evacuated the patients from the national hospital in Ma'arat al-Nu'man to nearby hospitals after the hospital was targeted with four air strikes.", the photos show destructions as aresult of the attacks as well as evacuating injured people.
+See below:

 ![national01](assets/national06.jpg)